DennisDv24/unityWaveSimulator/README.md

 # unity Wave Simulator by Oskar Dennis
-Scripts created and used to made a wave simulator in unity
+Scripts created and used to make a wave simulator in Unity Engine